Contextual Refinement of Higher-Order Concurrent Probabilistic Programs (Extended Version): Logic

 Now we introduce the rules of the \theaplog logic.
 We first present a small set of its propositions: \smalldisplay{ } \theaplog is built on top of the Iris base logic~\cite{iris} and it inherits many of the basic propositions found in standard Iris separation logics, such as the \emph{later} modality $\later$, \emph{invariants} $\knowInv{\iname}{I}$, \emph{ghost resources} $\ownGhost{\gname}{\ghostRes}$, and \emph{fancy updates} $\pvs[\mask_1][\mask_2]\prop$.
 The specification program on the right-hand side is represented by the specification thread connective $\tid\tpmapsto \expr$, which intuitively states that the $\tid$-th right-hand side thread is currently executing expression $\expr$.
 We use the points-to connectives $\loc\mapsto\val$ and $\loc\specmapsto \val$ to represent exclusive ownership of the location $\loc$ storing value $\val$ in the left-hand side program and right-hand side program, respectively.

-Central to \theaplog's logic is the Hoare triple proposition\footnote{Hoare triples are annotated with a mask $\mask$ and we omit it if it is the top mask $\top$.}, and we give meaning to the Hoare triple via the adequacy theorem \cref{thm:adequacy}: \begin{theorem}[Adequacy] If we can prove $\hoare{ 0\tpmapsto \expr' } {\expr}{\val. \Exists \val'.
-0\tpmapsto \val'}$ in \theaplog, then for all states $\state, \state'$, we have $\lubexecTerm([\expr], \state)\leq\lubexecTerm([\expr'], \state') $. \end{theorem} Roughly speaking, the theorem states that if we are able to prove the Hoare triple for the expression $\expr$ assuming that the $0$-th thread on the right stores $\expr'$ initially, and that the execution of that same thread eventually returns a value, then the upper termination probability of $\expr$ is upper-bounded by that of $\expr'$.
+Central to \theaplog's logic is the Hoare triple proposition.
+These Hoare triples are annotated with a mask $\mask$ for tracking opened invariants \diffred{(we omit it if it is the top mask $\top$)}.
+We give meaning to the \theaplog Hoare triple via the adequacy theorem \cref{thm:adequacy}: \begin{theorem}[Adequacy] If we can prove $\hoare{ 0\tpmapsto \expr' } {\expr}{\val. \Exists \val'.
+0\tpmapsto \val'}$ in \theaplog, then for all states $\state, \state'$, we have $\lubexecTerm([\expr], \state)\leq\lubexecTerm([\expr'], \state') $. \end{theorem} \diffred{Roughly speaking, the theorem states that if we are able to prove the Hoare triple for the expression $\expr$ assuming that the $0$-th thread on the right stores $\expr'$ initially, and we can match up the execution traces of $\expr$ and $\expr'$ such that whenever we have a trace where $\expr$ terminates, the corresponding trace for $\expr'$ also terminates, then the upper termination probability of $\expr$ is upper-bounded by that of $\expr'$.}